 The coronavirus pandemic has meant life for many of us has changed dramatically.
-While we’re asking you to stay home and stay safe, many of our staff are still working hard to look after our trees and forests.
+While we’re asking you to stay home, many of our staff are still working hard to look after our trees and forests.

 Delamere nursery in Cheshire hosts the largest glasshouse dedicated to growing forest trees in the UK.
 From the glasshouse alone, we produce up to four million of the very best trees every year for the nation’s forests, as well as supplying trees to Scotland and Wales.
 We’re making sure our young trees are still being well cared for and our staff remain safe (you can read more about this in our previous blog by nursery manager Vernon).

-In this blog we hear from Phil Lee, a site ranger who temporarily joined the nursery team to help out at this crucial time, and find out how he’s been getting on in the past few weeks.
+In this blog we hear from site ranger Phil Lee who temporarily joined the nursery team to help out at a crucial time.

 My normal job is a site ranger and my beat runs from Southport in the North to Northwich in the South (the irony of that always makes me smile).
 Usually my job involves safety inspections at community woodlands and arranging maintenance works, facilitating events like parkrun, cycling races, horse riding and arts events, monitoring wildlife and supervising work on our land.